St Luke's Curriculum booklet flip book

 Organisation is responsive to the needs of the pupils through the Key Stages.
 Small classes, and variable adult/pupil ratios depending on the needs of the group, ensure that learning can be tailored to a pupil’s individual needs.
 Included in this offer of a personalised approach is the assurance that intimate care and attention to all basic functions is guaranteed.

-Teaching uses a wide variety of methods to teach key skills and abstract concepts through national curriculum subjects.
+Teaching uses a wide variety of methods to teach key skills and abstract concepts.
 Children learn in different ways so knowledge is delivered and skills taught using kinaesthetic, visual, practical and concrete approaches.
 Pupils are likely to require access to a high level of visual support, e.g. objects of reference, photographs, the use of symbols and appropriate signing strategies.

 Pupils are given regular opportunities to learn new skills and to generalise those already learned through frequent repetition and the chance to practise skills in different situations.
 This will include a large range of curriculum enrichment activities, such as visits to museums and subject-related facilities in the wider community.

 We enable pupils with complex learning needs to access education and engage in learning in preparation for adult life.
 This is provided in a safe environment.
 All our pupils have learning difficulties and cognitive barriers to learning to differing degrees.
-As such, our curriculum is created in Pathways that focus on the child's needs and progress through a relevant curriculum.
+As such, our curriculum focus' on the child's needs and progress through a relevant curriculum.

 Functional Skills Learning